philanri/philanri/README.md

 <img src="https://phils.design/github/github_profile.jpg">

 Hello there, I’m a new media designer who is passionate about making clean and unique visual methods to present abstract and complex thoughts.
-As an artist, I focus on making new media arts such as interactive installations and computational images.
+I focus on making new media arts such as interactive installations and computational images.
 Currently I am teaching interaction design in a private art school in Beijing.

 <!--
 **philanri/philanri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.